2024 Community Grants Panel Member Information

 - You will need to provide your own transportation to the nonprofit’s location (We try to group similar organizations together, but your organizations could be in Aiken, Burke, Columbia, Edgefield, McDuffie, or Richmond counties)

-- Site visits last an hour
+- Site visits last a minimum of one hour

 - Exact dates/times vary – each panel works directly with the nonprofit to schedule